FriendlyCaptcha/friendly-lite-server/README.md

-# polite-server - Self Hosted Captcha Server, compatible with Friendly Captcha
+# friendly-lite-server - Self Hosted Captcha Server, compatible with Friendly Captcha

 ## Motivation

 FriendlyCaptcha.com offers a privacy aware captcha service.
-Due to various reasons (for example very strict data protection rules) it might make sense to host the service for puzzle and verification on your own machine.
+This service offers you to host a lite server version of the service with some basic features for puzzle and verification on your machine.

 ## Subscriptions

-We highly recommend to subscribe to the Friendly Captcha service to support their awesome work.
+If you need more advanced security features or want to support our work, we highly recommend to subscribe to the Friendly Captcha service.

 ## Requirements